-When determined necessary by a Department Head, the Human Resources Director, or the Village Manager, an employee's performance may be evaluated more or less frequently than the regularly scheduled evaluation.
+When determined necessary by a department head, the Human Resources Director, or the Village Manager, an employee's performance may be evaluated more or less frequently than the regularly scheduled evaluation.
 The Village Manager may make salary adjustments at the time of performance appraisals based upon the nature of the performance.

-Sworn police officers (with the exception of the Police Chief) have a longer initial evaluation period which is of at least one year's duration, according to Police Commission Rules and Regulations.
+Sworn police officers (with the exception of the Police Chief) have a longer initial evaluation period that is of at least one year's duration, according to Police Commission rules and regulations.